 Without thinking, I pressed the news rune.
 The screen immediately altered to look like a tiny, two column broadsheet, complete with photographic illustrations.

 My heart nearly stopped: it appeared that the Black Berry was accessing the Internet.
-One of the challenges archeologists face while trying to investigate the technologies of the Digital Age is the interdependence of them all: typically one artifact can fully function only when many others are operational.
+One of the challenges archeologists face while trying to investigate the technologies of the Digital Age is the interdependence of them all: one artifact can fully function only when many others are operational.
 With our limited resources and knowledge – and with so many things destroyed by natural disasters and war – we can only reconstruct parts of these networks.
-The Internet is the most extreme example of this.
-My expeditions have found thousands of personal computing devices, and each, a lonely monad, tells us so little because we are incapable of connecting them together.

 The specific meaning of the story was equally obscure.
 I deduced from the conversation that a T-Bill was some form of promissory note issued by the United States federal government, but I could not understand how a T-bill could have a haircut, nor why the blond commentator was so insistent that a 25% haircut was somehow insufficient and should have been “more along the lines of 50%”.
 It was as if he welcomed more of something that he thought was bad.
 He did so because of the “moral hazard” posed by small haircuts, which reinforced my feeling that there was a religious aspect to this story.
 I was excited: The Crash has always been attributed to political, economic and ecological factors.
 Religion is never mentioned.
-This was a big story.
+This could be a big story, at least in the world of 21st Century archeology.

 The video faded to grey; the right-pointing arrow reappeared.
 I was silent, intently trying to understand the religious aspect of Default Tuesday and the Hayward Quake.
 The two commentators appeared to be proponents of two different sects, one which advocated stern practices and one which preached tolerance.
 It was possible that a religious schism contributed to the Collapse.
 Perhaps these two sects couldn’t agree on courses of action, even in the face of disaster, and as a result broken infrastructure was never repaired and the Digital Age ended.

-Cody broke my revery, “Read a story to me.” he commanded.
+Cody broke my reverie, “Read a story to me.” he commanded.

 “Certainly” I replied.